preinagel/ratrixcam/docs/UserManual.md

 It should be exceedingly rare for cameras to drop out during a run.
 Nevertheless, if a camera should drop out during a run, the system will continue to function as well as possible.
 The Monitor Window will indicate that the camera is offline, save the partial video file, and then continually attempt to restart the camera.
 There will be a gap in the video record for the camera that went down until it restarts, but others will not be affected.
 All these events are logged in the Terminal Window.
 If more than one camera goes down at the same time, the system will wait until all cameras are detected again before any of them attempt to restart.

+If the output drive fills up during a session, the software will continue to re-try saving the files until the session is ended.
+For this reason, if you hot-swap a new drive without stopping the software, all the untransferred files should then be saved normally.
+However, if both the external output drive and internal hard drive fill up during a run, all video from that time on will be lost.
+Therefore, we recommend keeping at least 1TB free on the Mac’s internal hard disk.

-If the output drive fills up during a session, the temporary video files will accumulate in the temporary folder on the hard drive, and can be rescued manually.
+Until they are transferred to the output drive, temporary video files accumulate in the temporary folder on the hard drive.
+When you stop recording, the shutdown sequence will continue attempting to write the unsaved files, but will eventually give up and kill any unsuccessful file transfer requests.
 The Terminal Window will show error messages for failed file transfers.
-If you shut down, the shutdown sequence will eventually give up and kill any unsuccessful file transfer requests.
+In this case, any un-transferred video files can be manually rescued from the temporary folder.

 If the Stop Recording button is not responding you can close the terminal window to stop the run.
 You can then manually copy the un-transferred files from the temporary folder to a new external drive.
-If both the external output drive and internal hard drive fill up however, all video from that time on will be lost.
-Therefore, we recommend keeping at least 1TB free on the Mac’s internal hard disk.

-Although not recommended, hot swapping of the external drive during a run would in fact usually work, as long as you perform the swap shortly after all 8 cameras save a file, and well before the next batch of files will start to be saved.
+When the storage drive is not yet full, hot swapping of the external drive during a run is not recommended, because a video file could be in the middle of being saved.
+However, it would in fact probably be fine.
 If you unplug media in the middle of writing a file to the external drive, it will still most likely recover gracefully and re-attempt to transfer the file to the new drive when it connects.
 Nevertheless, we provide no guarantees.

 ## Technical Details